Virginia-Maryland College of Veterinary Medicine

-The VMRCVM doctoral program leads to a PhD degree with a combined total of 90 credit hours of course work, research and dissertation.
+The VMCVM doctoral program leads to a PhD degree with a combined total of 90 credit hours of course work, research and dissertation.
 The PhD can be completed in four years.

 The MS degree comprises a combined total of 30 credit hours of course work, research and thesis, and can be completed in two years.
 The dual degree program leads to both DVM and PhD degrees in six years.
 These studies allow candidates to pursue research opportunities in biomedical and/or clinical sciences.

-The Benefits of being a Stamps Scholar at VMRCVM:
+The Benefits of being a Stamps Scholar at VMCVM:

 - A faculty advisor who serves as your personal mentor

-- Unique cultural experiences within the VMRCVM community
+- Unique cultural experiences within the VMCVM community

 - Participation in a multidisciplinary graduate program